MishraAnisha/PRODIGY_WD_02/README.md

 # PRODIGY_WD_02
-This is a stopwatch webappl
+This is a stopwatch WEB Application using html,css,javascript